 Set your OKR workshop up for success by getting the foundations right.
 Here’s a few things you’ll want to do in advance, regardless of whether you’re running this workshop to set a company or team OKR.:

-Get the team familiar with supporting material (eg OKR Cheat Sheet)
+- Get the team familiar with supporting material, such as the OKR Cheatsheet

-If doing this across the business, check out the OKR Alignment Checklist to make sure you have everything in motion.
+If doing this across the business, check out the OKR Setting Checklist to make sure you have everything in motion.

 High impact facilitation principles

 On top of the usual pre work, you’ll want to get yourself ready.
 Be in the zone ready to lead a killer workshop.
 Here’s my 5 principles for running an incredible workshop:

 - Prepare for success – Be organised and make sure the team has done the pre-thinking.